Sullivan-County banner.

 In 2005 Tennessee had a graduation rate of about 77 percent, bad news cry education advocates.
 Tennessee is a low-wage state that shells out millions in corporate welfare yet gives little emphasis to the culture that results in low graduation rates.

-Lack of a large middle-class and it's values of education is compounded a lack of college graduates in general - the low-pay labor climate doesn't attract higher income educated individuals.
-Add in a large low-achieving black population in Memphis and a growing illegal immigrant population used to further undercut wages there will be no solution.
+Lack of a large middle-class and its values of education is compounded by a lack of college graduates in general—the low-pay labor climate doesn’t attract higher-income educated individuals.
+Add in a large low-achieving black population in Memphis and a growing illegal immigrant population used to further undercut wages, there will be no solution.

 To hear the State Board of Education tell it, more than 75 percent of Tennessee students graduate from high school.
 But the 75.7 percent graduation rate officials tout is, itself, an unreliable, even implausible figure.